 Protecting Your Data from Cybersecurity Risks

-- Check your bank and investment statements, credit card statements, and health EOB statements every month.
+- Review your bank and investment statements, credit card statements, and health insurance EOB statements monthly.

 - Do a privacy check-up for your social media accounts.